davidtys/railstheman/README.md

 it contains 'quote' or 'article' or nothing (your goold old article)

+## The generated html

+Please note that the Wysihtml5 editor is very light : it doesn't manage the <p> paragraphs, and its code for list and indent is not readable by all browsers.

+Perhaps I'll change it later (Mercury, I'm looking at you!), but it does the job for base font and insert, and at the end it's all we really need, right ?

-## Professional projects
+## Business projects

-Have a look to the Middleman paid extension, the <a href='http://middleman-blog-editor.awardwinningfjords.com/'>Middleman Blog Editor</a>
+If you need a middleman editor for business, have a look to the Middleman paid extension : <a href='http://middleman-blog-editor.awardwinningfjords.com/'>Middleman Blog Editor</a>

 ## License